What is the Prime Rate?

 Breaking Down Prime Rate

-Commercial banks usually charge a prime rate that works best with their individualized set of customers; meaning that are usually many different rates charged across an economy.
-Because of the practice, single rate figures are usually the average of a number of prime rates charged by several major commercial banks.
+Commercial banks usually charge a prime rate that works best with their individualized set of customers, meaning that there are usually many different rates charged across an economy.
+Because of this practice, single rate figures are usually the average of a number of prime rates charged by several major commercial banks.
 Since such rates are charged to the most creditworthy customers of a bank, they are usually lower than the interest rates charged to individuals, who are more prone to default.

-Thus, we can think of the prime rate as being an indicator of the overall creditworthiness of all the customers of a bank.
 If the top customers of a commercial bank see their credit decrease, it can be an indicator of the downward pressure placed by the economic climate on all borrowers of the bank.
-Thus, changes in interest rate charges for mortgages of personal loans will likely react to an increase in the prime rate.
+Thus, interest rate charges for mortgages or personal loans will likely react to an increase in the prime rate.

 Prime Rate vs. Overnight Rate